neondatabase/website/content/docs/guides/liquibase-workflow.md

 3. Click **New Branch** to open the branch creation dialog.
    ![Create branch dialog](/docs/manage/create_branch.png)
 4. Enter a name for the branch.
 Let's call it `dev1`.
 5. Leave `main` selected as the parent branch.
-This is where you created `blog` database.
+This is where you created the `blog` database.
 6. Leave the remaining default settings.
 Creating a branch from **Head** creates a branch with the latest data, and a compute endpoint is required to connect to the database on the branch.
 8. Click **Create Branch** to create your branch.